Fort Hood North median real estate price is $13,510, which is less expensive than 99.8% of Texas neighborhoods and 99.9% of all U.S. neighborhoods.

 Of note is NeighborhoodScout's research finding that the Fort Hood North neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Fort Hood North community truly stands out from the rest in this regard.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Fort Hood North neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Fort Hood North neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 83.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.8% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 In the Fort Hood North neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 35.1% of residents here.
 This is a higher proportion of walking commuters than we found in 99.4% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!